evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 105,7kWh and a net capacity of 102kWh, meaning you have a 3,7kWh buffer for protection.
-(3.5%).
+The electric vehicle features a high-capacity battery with a gross capacity of 105,7 kWh and a net usable capacity of 102 kWh, providing an 3,7 kWh buffer (3.6%) for battery protection.

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 530 km (329 mi).
 The consumption is 19.2kWh/100km for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 205kW.
-A full charge from 0 - 100% would take 72 minutes, while a more common scenario of 10-80% would take 36 minutes.
+The vehicle supports fast DC charging with a maximum power of 205 kW.
+Charging from 0% to 100% takes approximately 72 minutes, while a more typical charging scenario from 10% to 80% takes 36 minutes with an average charging speed at 118 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 45%, resulting in an actual charge speed, including time loss, of 132kW.
 Each charge session would take 21 minutes and 54 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 26kWh/100km, 1000km will take 9 hours and 33 minutes.
 This trip will require four charge session(s) charging from 1% to 40%.
 The total time lost for charging up the battery will be 73 minutes.